Executing assigned host duties flawlessly zero mistakes.

 How are you going to defend both sides of the aisle here?

-It's gonna be incredibly difficult.
+It's going to be incredibly difficult.

-That is gonna be fascinating to watch.
+That is going to be fascinating to watch.

-He is the front runner right now, and all the guns are trained on him as they would be any front runner.
+He is the frontrunner right now, and all the guns are trained on him, as they would be any frontrunner.

-Doesn't matter who the frontrunner is.
+It doesn't matter who the frontrunner is.

-But there's a double whammy against Walker because he is ideologically conservative, and that's something that the Republican establishment is very, very nervous about.
+But there's a double whammy against Walker because he is ideologically conservative.

-There are, depending on where you realize, USA Today, they have a story saying, Well, man, we're in fat city because the way Anthony Kennedy asked questions today, it's clear that he does not support overturning law.
+Now, as to the court and the media, depending on where you relate, USA Today, they have a story saying, well, man, we're in Fat City because the way Anthony Kennedy asked questions today, it's clear that he does not support overturning law.

-And then a completely different media outlet.
+And then a completely different media outlet judged Anthony Kennedy's questions entirely differently.

 Another media outlet suggested that Anthony Kennedy's questions make it clear he is very nervous with the administration's case.